LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-1-(Data-&-Variables).md

    1. The best time to do this is during the studio!
    1. If a student does not finish by the end of class, they should complete the studio at home and click "Submit".
 You will be able to check their code from within repl.it.
 1. Common mistake:
    1. Some students will miss the idea of using variables to create the output.
-Instead, they will hard code the data values into the ``console.log`` statements.
+Instead, they will hard code the data values into the ``Console.WriteLine`` statements.
    1. Encourage the students to use variables, and explain that doing so allows the output to reflect any changes in the data.
    1. When the students run their code for you, ask them to change ``astronautCount`` to a different number (like 3), and then verify that the output reflects the new value.
 1. Recognize any clever ideas that the students use to print the tedious parts of the output.